-During the first year students are assigned a freshman adviser.
-At the beginning of the sophomore year most students will have selected a program of study and will be reassigned an adviser in that area.
+Entering McCormick students are assigned a first-year adviser.
+By the beginning of the sophomore year most students will have selected a program of study and will be reassigned an adviser in that area.
 Advisers assist in planning the program of study, but students retain the responsibility of meeting overall graduation requirements.
-Advice on other subjects may be obtained by emailing mccormick-school@northwestern.edu.
+Advice on other subjects may be obtained by emailing McCAcadServices@northwestern.edu.